SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/articulation/basic/non-vowels/manner-of-articulation.md

 #### basics

-A release is how an occlusive ends.
+»⟮A release⟯« is ⟮how⟯ ⟮＿an occlusive＿⟯ ⟮c_-;ends⟯.
-A release is either a release release or no release release.
+⟮＿A release＿⟯ is either ⟮＿a release release＿⟯ or ⟮＿no release release＿⟯.
-»⟮A release release⟯« (my term) is a release where ⟮＿the articulators＿ separatee⟯.
+»⟮A release release⟯« (my term) is ⟮＿a release＿⟯ where ⟮＿the articulators＿ separatee⟯.
-»⟮a no release release⟯« (my term) is a release where the articulators do not separate, instead transitioning to another phone.
+»⟮a no release release⟯« (my term) is ⟮＿a release＿⟯ where ⟮＿the articulators＿ do not separate⟯, instead ⟮transitioning to another phone⟯.
 ⟮＿A no release release＿⟯ must generally be ⟮＿homorganic＿⟯.

 #### silence